METRO MANILA | The Best Pancit Malabon in the City

 NANAY’S BILAO TAKE OUT

 What we usually have at Nanay’s are their bilao take-outs, usually for an occasion at home.
 Theirs are priced from ₱300.00 (3-5 persons) to ₱2,100.00 (40 persons).
-We tried their ₱800.00 (15 persons) bilao, and we thought that it was actually more affordable than other panciterias—it is ₱200.00 less than the usual price for a 15-person pancit Malabon bilao.
+We tried their ₱800.00 (15 persons) bilao, and we thought that it was actually more affordable than other panciterias—it is ₱200.00 less than the usual price for a 10 to 15-person pancit Malabon bilao.
 Upon consuming, I think that this is more apt for twelve rather than fifteen persons though.

 VERDICT